SoyGema/Startcraft_pysc2_minigames/README.md

 For minigame instalation for execution you should go to https://github.com/deepmind/pysc2 and install requirements

 ## Minigame task description
 Minigames come as a controled environments that might be useful to exploit game features in SC2.
 General purpose learning system for Startcraft 2 can be a daunting task.
 So there is a logical option in splitting this tasks into minitask in orther to advance in research .
+Mini-games focus on different elements of Starcraft II Gameplay .

 To investigate elements of the game in isolation, and to provide further fine-grained steps towards playing the full game, Deepmind has  built several mini-games.
 These are focused scenarios on small maps that have been constructed with the purpose of testing a subset of actions and/or game mechanics with a clear reward structure.
 Unlike the full game where the reward is just win/lose/tie, the reward structure for mini-games can reward particular behaviours (as defined in a corresponding .SC2Map file).

 ## Minigame introduction and Repo information